First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Tauler & Fau Auctions, Auction 144, Lot 1337 24.06.2024

-The specimens of the second subset again present REGIS NAVARRE in the adjacent pictorial text.
+The specimens of the second subgroup present REGIS NAVARRE in the obverse legend.

 A close-up of a coin Description automatically generated